Collusion/SnappyForm/README.md

  # loader(string $element_name)
  - places the loading message, which will be shown during asynchronous input value checks (if set)
+ - if loading message is defined and loader() is not called, the loading message will be shown in the element specific error message container instead

  # value(string $element_name, string $seek = "", string $return = "")
  - returns submitted value for the given input/element